mvpmanish/LASED/README.md

 pip install LASED
 ```

+The source code can be found at https://github.com/mvpmanish/LASED.

 ## Usage

 In this simulator a user defines a `State` object with all quantum numbers defined.
 The user then creates two vectors: one containing all the ground states and one for the excited states.
 The user can then define a `LaserAtomSystem` object with a laser power (or intensity) and the laser wavelength.
 With this object the user can: